ashisherc/hydexo/docs/user.md

 Please note, there are many different versions of Markdown and some of them are not supported by Hexo.
 To use tags plugins to highlight code or add Fancybox image, please read [Hexo docs](https://hexo.io/docs/tag-plugins.html)

-**I STRONGLY recommend you to use a CDN to speed up loading of pages.
-There is many free CDN like Cloudinary or you can also use indirectly by using services like Google Photos.**
+**You can use CDN to speed up loading your images, you can use this command line tool to upload images to Cloudinary CDN** [cloudinary-push](https://github.com/ashisherc/cloudinary-push)

 ### Front-matter settings ###

-Tranquilpeak introduces new variables to give you a lot of possibilities.

-**Since Tranquilpeak 1.7, if you declare some photos in `photos` variable with a caption or an thumbnail url, please use `gallery` variable name instead of `photos` otherwise Hexo will generate wrong url for these images in open graph meta tag.**

 Example :
 ``` markdown